aesuli/WikipediaImageCaptionMatching/README.md

 sampling, i.e., random filenames and captions are put together.

 [train_roberta_classifier.py](train_roberta_classifier.py) trains a sentence pair classifier based on xlm-roberta.
+It take about 65 hours to train one epoch on an RTX2080.

 [test_roberta_classifier.py](test_roberta_classifier.py) classifies all the pairs of filenames and captions as either matching or non-matching.
 Classification scores are used to keep the top 5 most matching captions.